LIBERATING FOOTBALL TRAVEL

 Atalanta continued to produce good young players, most notably Gaetano Scirea, but had to wait until the 1980s for another side capable of challenging for trophies.
 A handful of stars, including Christian Vieri and Filippo Inzaghi, also made their names in Bergamo before moving on to bigger clubs in Turin and Milan.

-With Swedish international Glenn Strömberg, a more dynamic Atalanta made the Italian Cup final in 1987 and the semi-final of the Cup-Winners’ Cup a year later.
+With Swedish international Glenn Strömberg, a more dynamic Atalanta made the Italian Cup final in 1987 and the semi-final of the Cup Winners’ Cup a year later.
 Hiring fellow Swede Robert Prytz and Argentine World Cup star Claudio Caniggia, Atalanta made consecutive appearances in the UEFA Cup before a series of swift shuttles between Serie A and B.

 L'Eco di Bergamo/Peterjon Cresswell